-We will now hold a widespread consultation with students, staff, local neighbours and any other interested members of the public on what form the building should take, and after that we will bring forward a planning submission to Oxford City Council in late summer/autumn 2021.
-If all goes well, the building could be in use for autumn 2024.
+We are consulting widely with students, staff, local neighbours and any other interested members of the public on what form the building should take, prior to bringing forward a planning submission to Oxford City Council in late summer/autumn 2021.
+If all goes well, the building is expected to be completed in the academic year 2024/25.

-Although it has not yet been built, the Centre will soon come to life with an active programme of events.
-Please check back on our website in future to find out more.
+Although it has not yet been built, the Centre has already come to life with a programme of regular events and research.
+You can explore this website to find out more.

 We have involved students and student societies such as Oxford University Drama Society in the development of the project.
-In Michaelmas Term 2019 we will begin an extensive consultation process to make sure the Centre works for current and prospective students.
 Once built, it will significantly improve the quality and types of space used for day-to-day teaching, enhancing the experience of students and the academics who teach them.
 A variety of work spaces, social spaces and spaces for knowledge exchange will further support the intellectual community of Oxford’s humanities scholars at all stages of their careers.
 Students will benefit from longer library opening hours and collections moving to the new building, and well-equipped teaching facilities with AV and digital technologies.
 Music students will enjoy better quality practice rooms and studios and a wide range of rehearsal and performance spaces.
 The Centre will offer students opportunities to curate their own exhibitions, run outreach projects and collaborate with external partners such as arts organisations.
 The gift is also launching a fundraising campaign in which the University will seek to raise further donations for the building, the programmes and studentships.

 In addition to providing high quality space for students from all faculties, libraries and career stages, the Centre will offer new opportunities for students and researchers from all disciplines to collaborate.
 For example, the broadcasting studio, drama facilities, lectures and events will have a broader benefit to staff and students of the University.
 And the humanities will benefit from the presence of staff and students from other disciplines in the building.